 Determine what to optimize

-Ideally, every page, section should be optimized.
+Ideally, every page and section should be optimized.
 However, we all have limited resources and solve the biggest bottleneck will give the most impact.
 Another strategy is to find a set of simplest optimizations.
 Remember that optimization is a loop: optimize, measure, then optimize further or choose another area.
-There are many tools for developers and Firefox is definitely a good friend with useful addons.
+There are many tools for developers.
+Firefox is one and definitely is a good friend with useful add-ons.
 Firebug with YSlow can generate a performance report card (A is the best, F is the worst).

 Identify solutions